I know you like supporting charities and being involved in service projects.

 REAL food is the food that God gave us in the form it was intended to be eaten, plain and simple.

-We’ve abandoned the good foods that God gave us and replaced them with the foods of modern commerce.
-The U.S. is one of the richest countries in the world, and it’s one of the sickest.
+We’ve abandoned the good foods God gave us and replaced them with the foods of modern commerce.

-It will make a greater long-term impact than giving money or dry goods to a charity or making sandwiches for McKenna’s Wagon.
+It will make a greater long-term impact than giving money or dry goods to a charity or making sandwiches for McKenna’s Wagon (or a similar agency).

 I am not saying we shouldn’t support such agencies.
-Rather that it isn’t the solution.
+Rather it isn’t the solution to alleviating poverty.

 Furthermore, most farm markets accept food stamps.
-So, you are helping people in need by supporting a system that aids them in accessing REAL food.
-Also, farm markets will often give excess to agencies such as Community Food Rescue.
+So, you’re helping people in need by supporting a system that aids them in accessing REAL food.
+Also, farm markets will often give excess to agencies such as Community Food Rescue (another local to me agency).

-Here’s a brief summary of the benefits of shopping locally:
+Here’s a summary of the benefits of shopping locally:

 I’ve heard talk of food shortages.
 And it is possible.
-But not because we can’t grow enough food.
-Rather because of government and industry bureaucracy, monopolization, and control.
+But not because we can’t grow enough food or we don’t know how.
+Rather because of government and industry bureaucracy, monopolization, and control.[2]

-We can prevent this if we support our local farmers.
+We can prevent this kind of happening if we commit to supporting our local farmers and eating sustainably raised food.

 As Catherine Austin Fitts put it:

-You can support local food security and a healthy and safe food system by buying food from your local farmers and encouraging them to go organic, biodynamic or regenerative if they aren’t already.
+You can support local food security and a healthy, safe food system by buying food from your local farmers and encouraging them to go organic, biodynamic or regenerative if they aren’t already.

 Be a part of the communities that care about regenerative agriculture and nourishing, local food!